Let’s face it, your phone is a tracking device.

 6. Set-up 2 layers of unencrypted e-mails.
 One fake e-mail that forwards to a real e-mail.

-7. Keep bluetooth off.
-If you have to use it, make sure you use password to connect then turn it back off.
+7. Keep Bluetooth off.
+If you have to use it, make sure you use a password to connect then turn it back off.

 8. Add an encrypted e-mail app on your phone.

 9. Add an encrypted texting app on your phone.